amralieg/databricks-delta-sharing-utils/README.md

 ```python
  def create_incrementally_cached_tables(self, share:str)->list:
 ```
-This will create all delta share tables locally as managed tables, and all tables will be exact copy of the source at the first run, however subsequent runs will only sync the table changes form source (Note, this assumes that CDF has been turned on at source, use the data_prodiver notebook to do that). you should run this method periodically to keep the cached copy up to date with the source.
+This will create all delta share tables locally as managed tables, and all tables will be exact copy of the source at the first run, however subsequent runs will only sync the table changes form source (Note, this assumes that CDF has been turned on at source, use the data_prodiver notebook to do that). you should run this method periodically to keep the cached copy up to date with the source. (note this will incurre egress cost each run at the source, however for only the changed data)

 **Args**